usernamemarcio/usernamemarcio/README.md

 - Spring Framework

 ## Some facts about me
-- 🔭 I love to know new things, work in groups and get new experiences, I want to work outside Brazil, to improve my English and meet new cultures, people and have new experiences.
+- 🔭 I love to learn new things, work in groups and get new experiences, I want to work outside Brazil, to improve my English and meet new cultures, people and have new experiences.
 - 🌱 I'm studying systems analysis and development.
 - ⚡ Besides programming I like heavy metal, gaming, reading and brazilian jiu-jitsu.